Nider001/Borderlands-2-rebalance-mod/README.md

 35. Golden Chest is no longer guaranteed to contain purple gear
 36. Cost to open Golden Chest is changed to 10 Eridium
 37. Reward for completing 'More History of Simulated Violence' mission is changed to a choice between two random very rare items
-38. All Torgue Token drops are doubled
+38. All Torgue Token drops are doubled (does not affect mission rewards)
-39. Torgue Token rewards for completing tier 3 rematch missions are increased to 50
+39. Torgue Vending Machine item costs are changed to fixed values: 50 for regular ones, 300 for item of the day
-40. Torgue Vending Machines are no longer allowed to have Legendary gear as an item of the day (replaced with purple gear instead)
+40. Torgue Vending Machines are no longer allowed to have Legendary gear as an item of the day (replaced with Epic gear).
+The pool of available items is adjusted
-41. Torgue Vending Machines no longer sell weapons (excluding item of the day) and provide free ammo instead
+41. Torgue Vending Machines are no longer allowed to sell very rare weapons (excluding item of the day).
+The pool of available items is adjusted
 42. Seraph Vendors are set to sell gear of higher level (stats are better compared to same items from boss drops)
 43. The item pool of Seraph Vendor in Oasis is expanded
 44. Bonus enemy stats for extra coop players are significantly reduced